awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-troubleshootssh.md

       1. aws:assertAwsResourceProperty \- Assert the value of SubnetId

-      1. \(Use the provided instance's subnet\) If SubnetId is SelectedInstanceSubnet us aws:executeAutomation to execute AWSSupport\-ExecuteEC2Rescue with provided instance's subnet\.
+      1. \(Use the provided instance's subnet\) If SubnetId is SelectedInstanceSubnet us aws:executeAutomation to run AWSSupport\-ExecuteEC2Rescue with provided instance's subnet\.

-      1. \(Use the provided custom subnet\) If SubnetId is not SelectedInstanceSubnet use aws:executeAutomation to execute AWSSupport\-ExecuteEC2Rescue with provided SubnetId value\.
+      1. \(Use the provided custom subnet\) If SubnetId is not SelectedInstanceSubnet use aws:executeAutomation to run AWSSupport\-ExecuteEC2Rescue with provided SubnetId value\.

  **Outputs**